2018 total spending: $10 million for the super PAC alone

 Charles Koch took over his father’s oil refinery in the 1960s and rebranded it as Koch Industries.
 The company has since diversified its portfolio by expanding into energy, finance, agriculture and technology.
 In 2018, Koch Industries had revenue of $110 billion.

-Americans for Prosperity Action has focused on Senate races in swing states during the 2020 cycle.
-As of July 7, AFP Action’s largest disbursements have been in support of Republican incumbents: $970,914 for Sen. John Cornyn in Texas and nearly $1.3 million for Sen. Thom Tillis in North Carolina.
+Americans for Prosperity Action has focused largely on tight Senate races in the 2020 cycle.
+As of Oct.
+26, AFP Action’s largest independent expenditures have been in support of Republican incumbents: nearly $11 million to help reelect Sen. Thom Tillis in North Carolina, about $7.5 million for Sen. David Perdue of Georgia and $3.1 million for Sen. John Cornyn in Texas.

-During the 2018 midterm elections, Americans for Prosperity Action also targeted Senate races in swing states.
+During the 2018 midterm elections, Americans for Prosperity Action also targeted key Senate races.
 Most notably, AFP Action spent $1.4 million opposing Democrat Bill Nelson in Florida, and more than $3 million supporting Republican Marsha Blackburn in Tennessee.
 In the 2018 cycle, AFP Action raised $12.6 million, and had independent expenditures, which are expenditures for communications advocating for or against certain candidates, totaling more than $6.7 million.

 According to 990 forms filed with the IRS, American for Prosperity, the 501(c)(4), received nearly $57 million in contributions and grants in 2017 and spent $2.9 million on political campaign activities.
 AFP Foundation raised $17.7 million in contributions and grants that year.